Thursday, March 20, 2025

 ICOM IC-7610 S-Meter Tracking

 Having been checking the S-Meter for my prefered software solutions (SDR) I thought it might be a good time to also (re)check the S-Meter in my ICOM IC-7610.
 The setup is the same as for the previous two checks.
 Below is the result of my checks for my IC-7610.
-A quick graph of how well my ICOM IC-7610 S-Meter is tracking using the proverbial 6dB steps (6dB/S-Unit).
+A quick graph of how well my ICOM IC-7610 S-Meter is tracking using the IARU Standard of 6dB steps (6dB/S-Unit).

 Setup: